-Based on the analysis of the result, the Board of Directors have demonstrated its dedication and commitment to the growth and success of the Company.
-This is demonstrated by their contributions, individual performance, attendance at Board and Committee meetings and the depth of discussions and resolutions arrived at during these meetings.
-There is also an alignment between the competencies of directors and the requirements/needs of the Company.
-However, that the board consider appointing one of its NEDs as an additional independent director in line with principle 2.2.4 of the CBN CODE that requires the Board of banks to have two NEDS as Independent Directors.
+The Board has demonstrated its dedication and commitment to excellence in governance and the growth and success of the Bank.
+This is demonstrated by individual contributions and performance, attendance at Board and Committee meetings, and the depth of discussions and resolutions arrived at during these meetings.
+There is also an alignment between the competencies of directors and the requirements/needs of the Bank.